Cytlan/Orion-SC002HA/README.md

 The `ak_mp3_player` script found in this repo just enables telnet, and boots the camera normally.

-I haven't done much more hacking than this currently, so I haven't enabled RTMP streaming or anything like that yet, but it should be possible to do now.
+I haven't done much more hacking than this currently, so I haven't enabled RTSP streaming or anything like that yet, but it should be possible to do now.
 I'm just happy it was so simple to run arbitrary code on the camera, it requires absolutely no soldering or fancy equipment, and it's not permanent (just delete the files off the SD card to restore the camera to it's factory defaults).

 If you use the `ak_mp3_player` as is, you should be able to telnet into your camera using the username `root` and password `asdqwe`.